nandi95/vue-toastify/README.md

 To add custom styles you all you have to do is follow the example in `./src/assets/toast.scss` and add your custom styles.
 Once added rename `.vt-theme-dark` to `.vt-theme-my-custom-name` and in the settings or the status object pass the theme as `theme: "my-custom-name"`.
 Include this stylesheet in the project and you're good to go.

 ***
-To pass a notification from the server, assign your notification to `window.notification` before importing the other scripts.
+To pass a notification from the server, assign your notification object to `window.notification` before importing your scripts.
 On mount this will gets displayed to the user.
 If this notification object has a property called `delay`, the notification display will be delayed by the given number of milliseconds.

 **Todos**
 -